Laragear/Preload/README.md

 # opcache.preload = '/www/app/preload.php';
 ```

-> The command won't rewrite another placeholder file if it exists.
+> The command won't replace the file if it exists.
 You can force the operation using `--force`.

 Add the preload file path in your `php.ini`: